 Be sure to sit down and watch the movie about the Pikes Peak Hill Climb, a dangerous race up to the top of Pikes Peak.
 There’s even a reenactment of a historic crash (don’t worry, everyone walked away)–a sure hit for history buffs.

 Whether you’re interested in the cars, the carriages, or the artifacts, there’s no better place to learn about the history of Colorado Springs than at the Penrose Heritage Museum.
 Best of all, admission is free for the whole family.
-Take at least an hour to look at this museum overflowing with history!
+Take at least an hour to look at this museum overflowing with history.

-Discover Even More at The Springs’ Other Museums
+Discover More at The Springs’ Other Museums

 Colorado Springs may have changed a lot over the last century and a half, but that history is kept alive in the amazing museums that dot the region.
 Don’t just visit the obvious attractions on your next trip to Colorado Springs.
 Go somewhere new and interesting, where you can enhance your knowledge and feel a little bit closer to history.